Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 ## Implicit Mode

-If your application is a **SPA front-end application** and doesn’t have back-end services, it is recommended to use the **Implicit Mode** to complete user authentication and authorization.
-Implicit Mode **fits the scenario that the secrete key cannot be stored safely** (such as front-end browsers).
-In **Implicit Mode**, applications don’t need to use code to exchange tokens, don’t need to call the `/token` endpoint, AccessToken and IdToken will be returned directly from the **authentication endpoint**.
+If your application is a **SPA front-end application** and doesn’t have back-end services, it is recommended to use the **implicit mode** to complete user authentication and authorization.
+Implicit mode **fits the scenario that the secrete key cannot be stored safely** (such as front-end browsers).
+In **implicit mode**, applications don’t need to use code to exchange tokens, don’t need to call the `/token` endpoint, AccessToken and IdToken will be returned directly from the **authentication endpoint**.

 :::hint-info
-Implicit Mode **fits the scenario that the secrete key cannot be stored safely**, so it does not support obtaining refresh token.
+Implicit mode **fits the scenario that the secrete key cannot be stored safely**, so it does not support obtaining refresh token.
 :::

 In **Console** > **Applications**, find your application, in the application details page, in the "Configuration" card below, check `implicit` in the authorization mode, check `id_token token` and `id_token` in the return type, and then click Save.